Secondhand cars have their benefits – whether you want to escape that fixed monthly payments or you can only afford it at its depreciated price.

 Things to check on the engine of the car:

-- If there’s abnormal noises when the engine is started from cold.
+- If there are abnormal noises when the engine is started from cold.

 - If the oil warning light goes out as soon as the engine starts.